tusharmarda/OrderConfirmation/README.md

 ### To-Do

-1. Add ability to stop the execution of threads manually
-2. Organize output by multiple threads
+1. Organize output by multiple threads
-3. Complete documentation in files
+2. Improve MessageQ to be able to register multiple listeners at once
+3. Refactor string constants to a separate file
+4. Refactor logging to a separate module